kathyzzzz/ResComp-3DSlicer/README.md

 ## 1. Getting started

-You can download 3D Slicer at https://www.slicer.org/ A mouse is optional, but recommended.
+All you'll need is your laptop.
+A mouse is optional, but recommended.

+You can download 3D Slicer at https://www.slicer.org/ The program comes with in-built sample data sets, which are great to practice on.
+You may also find some free, open-source data sets on the Internet if you look in the right places.
+However, when embarking on your own projects, please be aware of the strict rules around patient privacy.
+Confidentiality is paramount, and data should not be shared or taken without explicit consent or authorisation.

 ## 2. ResPitch